The iconic landmark of La Corbiere Lighthouse is the most photographed spot in Jersey in the British Channel Islands. It’s not difficult to see why.

 The way I find the cheapest fares is to use MoMondo or SkyScanner.
 They check prices and availability with all of the airlines flying to Jersey and always offer the best fares.

-Jersey has a good mix of accomodation, from value B&Bs to luxury hotels.
+Jersey has a good mix of accommodation, from value B&Bs to luxury hotels.
 I always book accommodation with Booking.com because they offer the best deals.
 My favourite places to stay in Jersey are:

 - Golden Sands, St Brelade: A stone’s throw from the award-winning beach and within an easy stroll of several outstanding restaurants.